Security-Onion-Solutions/securityonion-soc/README.md

 ## License

-Sensoroni is is distributed under the terms of version 2 of the GNU General Public License (GPL).
+Sensoroni is distributed under the terms of version 2 of the GNU General Public License (GPL).

 Only version 2 of the GNU GPL license applies to Sensoroni.
 No other GNU GPL version applies.